Planning Commission Meeting August 6

 —Cultural Heritage Site recognition and preservation.
 SunCal’s plan will destroy Ohlone Shellmounds.

 —Rare Biodiversity.
 SunCal’s plan will destroy CA native habitats that are already 97% destroyed on the CA coast and the healthiest eelgrass beds in the SF Bay.
-According to Dr. Kathryn Boyer, who studies the ~100 acres of Pt Molate eelgrass meadows, the healthiest eelgrass in the SF Bay, the SunCal plan will ultimately destroy these eelgrass meadows.
+According to Dr. Kathryn Boyer, who studies the ~100 acres of Pt Molate eelgrass meadows, the SunCal plan will ultimately destroy these eelgrass them, impacting Bay health and commercial fisheries.

 Develop the Winehaven Historic District to provide needed employment and wealth building opportunities for Richmond residents.
-Surround it with a world-class regional park that protects rare native habitat and Ohlone sacred sites, provides needed sports fields and outdoor recreation for Richmond families and the region, and revenue for Richmond’s General Fund.
+Surround it with a world-class regional park that protects rare native habitat and Ohlone sacred sites, the remaining Chinese Shrimp Camp artifacts, provides needed sports fields and outdoor recreation for Richmond families and the region, and revenue for Richmond’s General Fund.
 Pt Molate is in the East Bay Regional Park District’s Master Plan, and they have $4.2 million for Pt Molate.
+This plan keeps public land and decision making in public hands.

 The Community Plan grew out of years of public input, the overwhelming majority of public input at the City’s Pt Molate Public Planning meetings, and surveys done by UC Berkeley graduate students in City planning and the Pt Molate Community Advisory Committee.